4d/docs/docs/WebServer/qodly-studio.md

 :::

-This option automatically enables the ["force login" mode](../REST/authUsers.md#force-login-mode) for your 4D application.
+This option enables the ["force login" mode](../REST/authUsers.md#force-login-mode) for your 4D application.

 In default login mode, any REST request, including the rendering of an authentication web form, creates a web session on the server and gets a 4D Client license, whatever the actual result of authentication.
-In the "force login" mode, a simple authentication Qodly form can be rendered without consuming any web session/license.
+In the "force login" mode, a simple authentication Qodly form can be rendered without consuming any license.
 You just need to implemented the [`authentify()`](../REST/authUsers.md#function-authentify) function in the datastore class and call it from the Qodly form.
 The licence is consumed only when the user is actually logged.

 :::info